- Students may engage in post-completion OPT after completion of their studies.

 - Students should receive an email or text message with the receipt number from USCIS Lockbox within 30-45 days from mailing.

 - Students should then expect to receive a Form I-797C, Notice of Action through the mail within 30 days of the receipt of filing at the Lockbox.
 Students should email a copy of the NOA to their International Student Advisor.

-- Students should follow the progress of their application by visiting Case Status Online, and entering the receipt number for their case.
-Students can also create an online USCIS account to track their case and receive automatic status updates by email or text message.
+- Students should follow the progress of their application by visiting Case Status Online and entering the receipt number for their case.
+Students can also create an online USCIS account to track their cases and receive automatic status updates by email or text message.

 - Check Current processing times for I-765 being adjudicated at USCIS service centers and field offices on the USCIS website.
-If student's application is pending longer than the processing time listed, contact USCIS online or by calling the USCIS National Customer Service Hotline 1-800-375-5283.
+If a student's application is pending longer than the processing time listed, contact USCIS online or by calling the USCIS National Customer Service Hotline 1-800-375-5283.
 If students see no progress on their case status 2 weeks after they contacted USCIS, they should contact their International Student Advisor.

-- Once you recieve, EAD card, make sure information printed is correct.
+- Once you receive, EAD card, make sure the information printed is correct.
 Email a copy of front and back to your International Student Advisor.